I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_rpmb_unit_descriptor.md

 </tr>
 </table>

-`bUnitIndex`

-Specifies unit index
+`bMemoryType`

+Specifies the desired memory type.
+Equal to 0x0F.

+`Reserved`

+Reserved for future use.

+Reserved for future use.

+`bLogicalBlockSize`

+Specifies the logical block size of the descriptor.

+`qLogicalBlockCount`

+Specifies the total number of addressable logical blocks in the logical unit.

 `dEraseBlockSize`

 Specifies the erase block size.

-`qLogicalBlockCount`

-Specifies the total number of addressable logical blocks in the logical unit.
+`bProvisioningType`

+Specifies the provisioning type.

 `qPhyMemResourceCount`

 Specifies the total physical memory resources available in the logical unit.

-`Reserved`

-Reserved for future use.

-Reserved for future use.

 `Reserved2`